-The number of Parties that have undertaken one or more of the following activities: changed the budget for activities; hired more staff; developed implementation tools; purchased technical equipment for implementation, monitoring or enforcement.
-Indicator 2.2.2:
+Indicator 2.2.2: The number of Parties that have undertaken one or more of the following activities:

+- changed the budget for activities; hired more staff; - - - developed implementation tools; - purchased technical equipment for implementation, monitoring or enforcement.

-2.2.2a Have any of the following activities been undertak covered in this report to enhance the effectiveness implementation at the national level?
-Tick if applicable
+2.2.2a Have any of the following activities been undertaken during the period covered in this report to enhance the effectiveness of CITES implementation at the national level?
+Tick if applicable Hiring of more staff Development of implementation tools Purchase of technical equipment for implementation, monitoring or enforcement Other (please specify):

+2.2.2b During the period covered in this report budget for your: t, was the Increased Stable Decreased

+Management Authority(ies)

+Scientific Authority(ies)

+Enforcement authorities

+2.2.2c Have you been able to use international development funding assistance to include level of implementation of your Yes No Not applicable

+Management Authority(ies)?

+Scientific Authority(ies)?

+Enforcement authorities?

+2.2.2d What is the respective level of priority f the national level through the following ng the effectiv eness of CITES implementation at

+Activity High Medium Low Not a Priority

 Hiring of more staff

 Development of implementation tools

-Purchase of technical equipment for implementati t 🗌
+Purchase of new technical equipment for implementation, monitoring or enforcement

+e-permitting

 Other (please specify):

-2.2.2b During the period covered in this report, was the budget for your: Increased Stable Decreased

-Management Authority(ies) \square

-Scientific Authority(ies) \boxtimes

-Enforcement authorities \boxtimes

-2.2.2c Have you been able to use international development funding assistance to increase the level of implementation of your Yes No Not applicable

-Management Authority(ies)? \boxtimes

-Scientific Authority(ies)? \boxtimes

-Enforcement authorities? \boxtimes

-2.2.2d What is the respective level of priority for enhancing the effectiveness of CITES implementation at the national level through the following activities?

-Activity High Medium Low Not a Priority

-Hiring of more staff \boxtimes

-Development of implementation tools \boxtimes \square

-Purchase of new technical equipment for implementation, monitoring or enforcement \boxtimes

-e-permitting \boxtimes

-Other (please specify): Finalizing the national CITES legislation \boxtimes

 2.2.2e Do you have a operational system (e.g electronic database) for managing Yes Under development No

-Species information \square
+Species information

-Trade information \boxtimes
+Trade information

-Non-detriment findings \boxtimes
+Non-detriment findings